ISISComputingGroup/ibex_developers_manual/doc/processes/meetings/Sprint-Planning.md

 ### After the meeting
 1. For tickets being added, remove proposal labels and make sure that size labels and fields match.
 This is most readily done using the table views.
-2. Update the sprint value for every item in the sprint that has just finished to be the sprint just starting, for every columne except `Done`.
+2. Update the sprint value for every item in the sprint that has just finished to be the sprint just starting, for every column except `Done`.
 3. Move the search filters on the planning and current sprint table and boards to the next sprint value.
 4. Using the `Change Sprint` button on the appropriate automation tool page (the link to that page is available in the `Planning` tab on the IBEX Developers MS Teams `announce` channel) move the automation tool into the new sprint.
 You can verify this by reloading the daily `burndown` chart.